Munich Guide: The Top Sights

-Experience Munich's highlights: Here is an overview of the top sights of the city - whether castles, museums, churches, parks or squares.
+Experience Munich's highlights on a sightseeing tour: Here is an overview of the top sights of the city - whether castles, museums, churches, parks or squares.

 Sure, you should have seen the Frauenkirche and the Marienplatz as a visitor or new Munich resident.
 But Munich has much more to offer, and not only for fans of historic buildings.